sufyan20/interviews-challenges/Test-Developer.md

 ## Tests:

 - Test registration to app.knawat.com
-- Complete your profile by loggining in app.knawat.com
+- Complete your profile by logging in app.knawat.com
 - Create 2 web stores (one with CSV, one with Shopify)
 - Archive CSV store

 ## Workflow:

-- First create user scenarios for each test
+- First, create user scenarios for each test
 - Write code to test them
-- Put scenarios in repo (It does not matter how you store them, just mention in README where to look for scneraios)
+- Put scenarios in the repo (It does not matter how you store them, just mention in README where to look for scenarios)

 ## How to submit?

-Clone this repo and create pull request once you feel code is ready.
+Clone this repo and create pull request once you feel the code is ready.